Swing (American Style Swing or East Coast Swing)

 Someone quite accomplished at dancing the American Style/East Coast Swing will mix all the different types of step rhythms listed above into the patterns.
 This makes for very interesting and extremely varied musical interpretations.

 This dance is a great dance for someone wanting to get out on the dance floor and dance right away.
-Swing is ultimately a great way to let your personality show since it is so varied and you can choose your favorite version or adapt your Swing dancing to many styles of music that are being played.
+Swing is ultimately a great way to let your personality show since it is so varied and you can choose your favourite version or adapt your Swing dancing to many styles of music that are being played.

 Swing songs and artists include: